'Excluded' really means you're excluded. No, seriously.

 It's not always the insurance company that inserts exclusions into your policy.
 Sometimes policyholders request exclusions to lower their premiums.

-She points out that California has a good-driver discount, which can save you big money.
+She points out that California has a good-driver discount, which can save you big money with the best auto insurers.
 Drivers who qualify for the good-driver discount get rates at least 20 percent lower than those who do not qualify for the discount.

 A California law allows you to exclude drivers in your household who could cause you to lose that discount.